olson-sean-k/plexus-web/src/user-guide/graphs.md

 ```

 It is possible to downgrade mutable views into immutable views using `into_ref`.
-This can be useful when perfomring topological mutations, as it allows for any
+This can be useful when performing topological mutations, as it allows for any
 number of traversals immediately after the mutation is performed.

 ```rust hl_lines="2"